 DESIGN TEAM Eva Castro, Maria Paez Gonzales, Ulla Hell, Holger Kehne

-Celestial Fabric is an interconnected spatial network consisting of mirror-polished stainless steel components hanging in a cable-net structure.
-The cables hang from a complex geometric net generated from two-dimensional Islamic patterns, rendered in three dimensions within the vertical space.
-The sculpture connects to the lobby structure at five points, while cable strands descend and connect, terminating at five points above each reflecting pool.
-This branching network allows for both spatial complexity and maximum structural efficiency.
+Celestial Fabric is an interconnected spatial network consisting of mirror-polished stainless steel components suspended within a cable-net structure.
+The cables hang from a complex geometric net based on two-dimensional Islamic patterns, rendered three-dimensionally within the vertical space.
+The structure connects to the lobby at five points, while cable strands descend and connect, terminating at five points above each reflecting pool.
+This branching network allows for both spatial depth and maximum structural efficiency.

-The component design is generated from a series of pentagonal geometries–reinforcing the importance of the number five in Islamic culture.
-By combining a series of two-dimensional pentagons into an extruded three-dimensional form, a singular element is designed with a specific geometric rationale.
+The components are derived from a series of pentagonal geometries - inspired by the symbolic importance of the number five in Islamic culture.
+Each element is based on a specific geometric rationale: multiple two-dimensional pentagons are combined into an extruded three-dimensional form.